Social media marketing strategies for apps

 How can you leverage user-generated content?

 User influence is one of the biggest strengths social media has to offer.
 User-generated content can be used to gain trust with your community and help your users enrich their relationship with your brand.
 To add to our Netflix example above, take a look at their Twitter feed and you’ll see that half of their content is generated by fans (in the form of retweets).
-That’s no small feat when you consider that 90% of consumers say authenticity impacts their decision to like and support a brand.

 How can influencer marketing help drive growth?